rovaughn/build/README.md

 	# restarted/rebuilt if their sources change.
 	$ build serve-api serve-dist

+## Installation ##

+If you have go installed, you should just be able to do

+	go get github.com/rovaughn/build

 ## TODO ##

 - When depending on a directory, consider the modtimes of all files in the